hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/09-how-faridun-bound-zahhak.md

 Where Faridun chose out a narrow gorge —
 A chasm which he had marked of viewless depth —

-1 In the Persian, " Shirkhan/' with one letter changed, would mean " call old."

 THE SHAHNAMA OF FIRDA USt

 And having studded it with heavy nails,